BizTalk Server WCF-Loopback Adapter

 The Loopback adapter gives you two opportunities:

-• To execute pipeline and maps on the way out
+• To execute the pipeline and maps on the way out.

 • And when it comes back in without the overhead of some repository.

-I was recently doing a proof-of-concept at a client, and I needed to invoke a receive pipeline inside the orchestration.
+I was recently doing a proof-of-concept for a client and needed to invoke a receive pipeline within the orchestration.
 That approach worked fine, but it feels like a static black hole that you don’t know is there, and if there is a need to apply any changes, you need to redeploy the orchestration.
 You cannot simply modify a setting on the pipeline.
-So, I decide to use the Loopback adapter to recreate the same experience implementing a different approach.
-Unfortunately, this adapter was no longer available for download, and all the references were wiped out from the face of the Earth.
-Luckily, I had some old print screens on my vast list of internal resources, and I decided to create a new version of this WCF adapter (king of re-creating) and make this WCF adapter available again.
+So, I decided to use the Loopback adapter to recreate the same experience, implementing a different approach.
+Unfortunately, this adapter was no longer available for download, and all references to it were wiped from the face of the Earth.
+Luckily, I had some old screenshots in my vast list of internal resources, and I decided to recreate this WCF adapter (king of re-creating) and make it available again.

 It was also a good training experience to create a WCF Adapter.